Ember Moon def. Ruby Riot

 No Way Jose def.
 Cezar Bononi

 Drew McIntyre def.
-Killian Dane in an NXT Championship No. 1 Contender's Match
+Killian Dain in an NXT Championship No. 1 Contender's Match

 Considering McIntyre and Dain were undefeated in singles competition coming into this contest and an NXT Championship match was up for grabs, this should have felt bigger than it did.
 It was far from a bad match, but similar to The Authors of Pain vs. Heavy Machinery from last week, it was a pretty standard matchup until the final minute or so, which was exciting.
 Obviously, McIntyre was the right choice to go over, though I think it's too early to put the belt on him in Brooklyn.

 It's interesting that this entire edition of NXT centered around the high-profile main event, yet I actually enjoyed the rest of the show significantly more.
 McIntyre vs. Dain was certainly solid, the women's match was a strong way to start the night and Lorcan vs. Burch was an unexpected gem.
 There isn't a ton of buzz surrounding TakeOver: Brooklyn just yet, but the last two installments were strong enough that I have faith this year's event will deliver in a big way as well.

 All #AskGSM Cruiserweight Classic Halftime Heat Hidden Gems Lists/Rankings Mae Young Classic Mixed Match Challenge News Opinion Previews Retro Reviews Reviews RJ's Two Cents Satire SummerSlam Recall Tribute To The Troops Worlds Collide WrestleMania Recall WWE Starrcade